zedlopez/ifm/Examples/Snip.md

 Since our initial string is 36 inches long and it is impossible for the player to divide it into pieces smaller than an inch each, we need a total of 36 items to represent all the string-bits: one that the player carries at the outset, and 35 others.
 We should bear in mind that it is usually a good idea to use the smallest number of spare objects we can get away with: writing a game that required 1000 strings in the string repository would place silly demands on the resources of the system, so it's best to avoid that sort of thing if possible.

-Now with a bit of fiddling we can also teach Inform to recognize descriptors such as "the shortest string":
+Now with a bit of fiddling we can also teach Inform to recognise descriptors such as "the shortest string":